kubohiroya/sheet2form/README.md

  |17| | autumn | | |
  |18| | winter | | |

-Each row in this Google Spreadsheet is for creating form item:
+Each row in this example stands for a command and a set of properties to create a form item:
  * Row 1-7: to set a form configuration(`title`, `description`, `id`, `isQuiz`, `shuffleQuestions`, `acceptingResponses`, `publishingSummary` )
  * Row 8-18: to create a form item (`sectionHeader`, `text`, `paragraphText`, `multipleChoice`, `checkbox`)
  * Row 12-13, 15-18: to create choices of multiple selection item